-The EIT budget devoted to implementing EIT RIS activities will be at least 10 percent and a maximum of 15 percent of the overall EIT support funding to KICs to increase the number of KIC partners and projects from EIT RIS regions.
-The EIT will monitor the geographical representation of partners and projects EIT RIS countries and regions, with a view to improving the EIT Community's Pan-European geographical representation and diversity.
-With the support of an EIT RIS Expert Group (established in 2022), the EIT will assess and report to its Governing Board on the results of the EIT RIS, on its impact on local innovation ecosystems.
+The EIT budget devoted to implementing EIT RIS activities will be at least 10 percent and a maximum of 15 percent of the overall EIT support funding to KICs to increase the number of KIC partners and projects from the EIT RIS-eligible geographical area.
+The EIT will monitor the geographical representation of partners, projects and result delivery across the EIT RIS-eligible geographical area, with a view to improving the EIT Community's Pan-European geographical representation and diversity.
+With the support of an EIT RIS Expert Group (established in 2022), the added value of which is expected to be confirmed by the mid-term review of the EIT RIS scheduled to be undertaken in 2024, the EIT will assess and report to its Governing Board on the results of the EIT RIS, on its impact on local innovation ecosystems.
 The results of these analyses may be shared with relevant Commission services, the European Parliament, and the Member States.
-To this end, the EIT RIS Expert Group is expected to prepare regular reports on the implementation of the EIT RIS (linked to the EIT grant-cycle and EIT KIC interim reports) for consideration by the EIT Governing Board.
-Additionally, by the end of 2024, the EIT will undertake an in-depth mid-term evaluation of the EIT RIS to assess its success and update the RIS Implementation Framework (2022-2027) as needed.
+To this end, the EIT RIS Expert Group is expected to prepare regular reports on the implementation of the EIT RIS (linked to the EIT grant-cycle and EIT KIC interim reports) for consideration by the EIT Management.